wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-powershell.md

 ##Create clusters

-HDInsight cluster requires a Blob container on an Azure Storage account:
+aHDInsight cluster requires an Azure Resource group and a Blob container on an Azure Storage account:

 - HDInsight uses a Blob container of an Azure Storage account as the default file system.
 An Azure Storage account and a storage container are required before you can create an HDInsight cluster.
 The default storage account and the HDInsight cluster have to be in the same location.

 [AZURE.INCLUDE [provisioningnote](../includes/hdinsight-provisioning.md)]

 **To connect to Azure**

 [AZURE.INCLUDE [automation-azurechinacloud-environment-parameter](../includes/automation-azurechinacloud-environment-parameter.md)]